Kea DDNS

 For a /48 prefix fd12:3456:789a::/48, the zone is a.9.8.7.6.5.4.3.2.1.d.f.ip6.arpa.

 Per-subnet DDNS assignments control which DHCPv4 subnets get dynamic DNS updates and how hostnames are handled.
+All fields except Subnet default to “Use global default”, inheriting the value from the Settings tab.
+Only explicitly set values are emitted in the per-subnet configuration.

 Option |